HAPPENING TONIGHT: Horry County officials to host Capital Improvements Expo

 CONWAY, SC (WBTW) – Several departments in Horry County will participate in a Capital Improvements Expo tonight.

-This evening in the Horry County Government and Justice Center Atrium from 4 P.M. to 6 P.M., officials with the planning and zoning department will host the expo along with other County agencies like Emergency Management.
+Tuesday evening in the Horry County Government and Justice Center Atrium from 4 p.m. to 6 p.m., officials with the planning and zoning department will host the expo along with other county agencies like emergency management.

-The meeting is drop-in style so people can attend before the 6 P.M.
-County Council meeting.
+The meeting is drop-in style so people can attend before the 6 p.m.
+Horry County Council meeting.

 The expo is to help residents understand what projects various departments are working on, like storm water infrastructure, road expansion and updates to the Horry County Emergency Operations Center.